Shorzinator/CodeBrief/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for contributing to ContextCraft! 🚀
+Thank you for contributing to codebrief! 🚀
 Your contributions help make this project better for everyone.
 -->